 - Neonicotinoids – just as the name suggests, these insecticides are similar to nicotine, which is kind of a natural insecticide (great news to all smokers out there).
 This type of insecticide has very rapid action so will be very efficient and good for a quick fix, but it also is chemical, so won’t be suitable for those who want a more natural solution.

 - Ryanoids – this insecticide type is also synthetic insecticide made to resemble a natural insecticide – ryanodine found in tropical trees.
 These insecticides target insect skeletal muscle and calcium channels, killing them by blocking their nerve transmission.

-- Plant – incorporated protectants – this type of insecticide is transgenic crop that is planted in the area you want insect free.
-Although is isn’t widely used, scientist say that it may soon replace other insecticides, because pests quickly are developing resistance from them.
+- Plant-incorporated protectants – this type of insecticide is a transgenic crop that is planted in the area you want insect free.
+Although it isn’t widely used, scientists say that it may soon replace other insecticides because pests quickly are developing resistance from them.

-Specifically mosquito insecticides are produced in two of previously mentioned classes – organophosphate and pyrethroids.
-Insecticide called Malathion is an organophosphate that mostly is used when treating crops, because it is sprayed directly to the vegetation.
+Specifically, mosquito insecticides are produced in two of the previously mentioned classes – organophosphate and pyrethroids.
+An insecticide called Malathion is an organophosphate that mostly is used when treating crops because it is sprayed directly to the vegetation.
 To use it in a fog form you will need 5% solution of it.
-This insecticide isn’t also harmful to humans or pets, moreover Malathion is also used in head lice treating solutions.
+This insecticide isn’t also harmful to humans or pets, moreover, Malathion is also used in head lice treating solutions.
 The other popular insecticide is Permethrin, which is a pyrethroid.
-It is also able to very efficiently kill mosquitoes and isn’t harmful to us or our pets, however it might be toxic to fish and bees so be careful if you have those.
-In addition to these two mosquito insecticides there are also Scourge and Anvil that are very commonly used in mosquito control and have proven to give good results.
+It is also able to very efficiently kill mosquitoes and isn’t harmful to us or our pets, however, it might be toxic to fish and bees so be careful if you have those.
+In addition to these two mosquito insecticides, there are also Scourge and Anvil that are very commonly used in mosquito control and have proven to give good results.